sergio-bobillier/php-file-sync/README.md

 		runs.

-	    Note that this setting can no longer be set in the File_Synchronizer class.
-To make the class log it's output provide it with a Logger class, see the <b>About logging</b> section for details.</dd>
+	    Note that this setting can no longer be set in the File_Synchronizer class or through the $settings array.
+To make the class log it's output provide it with a Logger class, see the <b>About logging</b>
+	    section for details.</dd>

 	<dt>simulate (boolean)</dt>
 	<dd>This option will cause the script not to take any action.
 It will run
 		as if it were doing its job but won't actually copy, delete or create any files or folders.
-You can set this setting to <b>true</b> if you want to see what will the script do.
+You can set this setting to <b>true</b> if you want to see what the script would do.

 		Is a good idea to run a simulation before running the script for real to make sure the script won't damage any files or cause data loss.</dd>